 Your journal is personal and you can pour your thoughts, your emotions and how you are feeling within the moment of anxiety onto paper.
 This also helps with self-reflection to help you on your journey of recovery.

-One of my personal favourites is The Happiness Planner.
+One of my personal favorites is The Happiness Planner.
 It consists of positive quotes, and sections to help you map out your road to happiness.
 It also has sections to help you reflect on what makes you unhappy.
 These sections are extremely useful when you suffer from social anxiety because the reflection really helps you to pinpoint what triggers your anxiety, and how you can set goals to help recover from it.
 It also comes in a handy case which is ideal to pack in your bag and take with you on your vacay!

 Tip 3: Inform your close ones that you suffer from social anxiety – they can help you!

-I know this probably sounds mad, but telling your loved ones that you suffer from social anxiety can really help to improve the state of your mind, because the sense of guilt and shame will reduce when you have the support of your loved ones.
+I know this probably sounds mad, but telling your loved ones that you suffer from social anxiety can really help to improve the state of your mind because the sense of guilt and shame will reduce when you have the support of your loved ones.

-They can help you in social situations and gatherings where you feel the build-up of anxiety; they can also help you with pinpointing where exactly you feel the most overwhelming level of anxiety, and help you tackle the emotions in those particular social situations.
+They can help you in social situations and gatherings where you feel the build-up of anxiety; they can also help you with pinpointing where exactly you feel the most overwhelming level of anxiety and help you tackle the emotions in those particular social situations.

 Tip 4: Avoid being with the wrong group of people

 This ties in very closely with tip no. 3.
-Just as it is important to have support of your loved ones to recover from social anxiety, it’s also just as crucial to avoid being part of a toxic friends’ group.
-Being surrounded by toxic people only elevates your social anxiety, because they are unable to understand what you are going through, and may even deteriorate your state of mind, by putting you down, instead of trying to understand you and help you.
+Just as it is important to have the support of your loved ones to recover from social anxiety, it’s also just as crucial to avoid being part of a toxic friends’ group.
+Being surrounded by toxic people only elevates your social anxiety because they are unable to understand what you are going through, and may even deteriorate your state of mind, by putting you down, instead of trying to understand you and help you.
 Does that make sense girl?
 Remove toxic people from your life and watch the improvement in your social anxiety.

 Tip 5: Do not use social media as a means to hide from your social anxiety

-It is very tempting to just want to hide from people and interaction to avoid social anxiety.
+It is very tempting to just want to hide from people and interactions to avoid social anxiety.
 The world of social media may feel like a safe haven for you to avoid face-to-face interaction, however, this does you more harm than good.
 The world of social media is full of individuals who are living a different life onscreen and behind the screen.
 The temptation of comparison will make your social anxiety worse, as a result, your road to recovery will come to a halt!